jbexta/AgentPilot/README.md

 User: **"Set it as my wallpaper"**<br>
 _Assistant: "Wallpaper set successfully"_

-## Roadmap
-- Exciting things to come!

 ## Contributions
 Contributions to OpenAgent are welcome and appreciated.
 Please feel free to submit a pull request.

+## Roadmap
+- Exciting things to come!
+<br><br>
+> _“Harnessing an agent is like taming a wild horse; one must be firm enough to assert control, yet gentle enough not to be kicked in the face.” - Sun Tzu_